José Maria Neves: Political career

 In 1989, he became member of the PAICV party.
 As a candidate for the party leadership at PAICV's September 1997 congress, he faced Pedro Pires; Pires defeated Neves in the leadership election, winning 68% of the vote.
 In May 2000, Neves—then serving as President of the Santa Catarina Town Council—announced that he would seek the PAICV presidency again at the June 2000 party congress; Pires was leaving the PAICV presidency in anticipation of his candidacy in the next year's national presidential election.

 After he became prime minister, he established diplomatic relations with the People's Republic of China.
-In 2002, he signed a "special treaty" with the European Union, it was discussed on 15 November 2005.
+In 2002, he signed a "special treaty" with the European Union, announced on 15 November 2005.
 In 2007, he called for a special relationship with the European Union due to the archipelago's proximity to the other islands of Macaronesia, which are regions of Spain and Portugal.
-A meeting with the CPLP (Community of Portuguese Speaking Countries) was held in November 2002.
+A meeting with the Community of Portuguese Language Countries (CPLP) was held in November 2002.
 He also met Alamara Nhassé, Prime Minister of Guinea-Bissau.
 He held additional portfolio of Minister of Finance from 2003 to 2004.

 In August 2005, he visited Brazil, where he toured six states and had an audience with President Lula da Silva.
 A topic of discussion was investment in Cape Verde, including in the University of Cape Verde, the first public university in the archipelago.

-He won the 2006 parliamentary election on 22 January with 52.28% of the votes and got 41 seats. and on 7 March, he served his second term as prime minister.
-The World Bank and the IMF judged favorably on its economic and financial policies.
+He won the 2006 parliamentary election on 22 January with 52.28% of the vote, with his party taking 41 seats. and on 7 March, he served his second term as prime minister.
+The World Bank and the IMF judged the country favorably on its economic and financial policies.

 While acknowledging the harmful effects of slavery and colonialism on Africa, Neves said in December 2006 that African leaders were primarily responsible for the continent's present-day problems, and that they "must assume their responsibility to develop a clear strategy for Africa's future that takes advantage of all of its human capabilities and natural resources."

-On 2 January 2007, he wanted to give Cape Verde a special status with ECOWAS.
+On 2 January 2007, he voiced his intentions to give Cape Verde a special status with ECOWAS.

 A new government under Neves was announced on 27 June 2008, with six ministers joining the government and four ministers leaving it.
 Three of the new ministers were women, making it the first government in Cape Verde with a female majority (eight out of 15 portfolios).

-On 6 February 2011, he was elected to his third term by most Cape Verdean voters with 52.68% over MpD and 38 out of 72 seats, thus reinforcing his party's influence in the Cape Verdean parliament.
+On 6 February 2011, he was elected to his third term, with 52.68% over MpD and 38 out of 72 seats, thus reinforcing his party's influence in the Cape Verdean parliament.